POWERFUL WIZARDS, WARLOCKS AND SORCERERS WIELDING SUPERNATURAL STAFFS AND SPELLS HAVE CAPTIVATED OUR IMAGINATIONS FOR THOUSANDS OF YEARS.

 Discovering the Adder Stone

-On a recent visit to Caithness I set out over a weekend to locate Murdo Rivach’s Grave.
+On a recent visit to Caithness I set out one weekend to locate Murdo Rivach’s Grave.
 In one of life's strokes of irony I pin-pointed it 800 meters from my parents back garden door.
 No shit!

 When I began measuring the diameter of the circle this curiously shaped lime stone peered at me from the top soil, only a matter of 3 feet away from what I had established as the centre of the circle.